Silver cutlery set Byzantium 4-piece – 925 silver, niello & precious wood

 ✦ Dinner knife: approx. 37 g (silver blade, mirror polish, NOT gilded)

-✦ Dinner fork: approx. 66 g (bowl fully gilded with niello floral design)
+✦ Dinner fork: approx. 66 g (bowl fully gilded with niello-floral)

-✦ Tablespoon: approx. 82.5 g (bowl fully gilded with niello floral design)
+✦ Tablespoon: approx. 82.5 g (bowl fully gilded with niello-floral)

 ✦ Total weight: approx. 224 g